bitterengsci/algorithm/Machine Leanrning.md

 - pros: no need of prior; reduce overfitting (by reduce #variables in the dataset); visualizable
 - cons: data standardization is a prerequisite; information loss

+t-SNE
+- t-Distributed Stochastic Neighbor Embedding is an unsupervised, non-linear technique primarily used for data exploration and visualizing high-dimensional data.
+- t-SNE gives you a feel or intuition of how the data is arranged in a high-dimensional space.

+UMAP
+- Uniform Manifold Approximation and Projection is a novel manifold learning technique for dimension reduction.
+- UMAP is constructed from a theoretical framework based in Riemannian geometry and algebraic topology.
+The result is a practical scalable algorithm that applies to real world data.

 Kernel Method/Tricks
 - best known member is SVM